Tranquility2/dockerr/README.md

 ## Status
 This is an early version of the framework and it's still under development.

+> [!IMPORTANT]
+> Making an effort to consolidate this framework cabablities into https://github.com/testcontainers/testcontainers-python

 ## Examples
 Please checkout the samples folder for more examples.